 Another extremely important precaution to take: a rabies shot should not be given at the same time as any other vaccinations.

 Antibody titres — blood tests that detect the presence of antibodies to diseases — can be performed to determine antibody levels.
-However, titres are not true indicators of the degree of immunity a dog has; that is, a low level of antibody does not necessarily mean that the dog is not protected.
+However, a low level of antibody does not necessarily mean that the dog is not protected.
 Another problem with titres is that different labs have been known to report radically different results when testing the same blood specimen.
-Some veterinarians feel that titres are worthless as indicators of whether your dog requires a booster.
+Read further information about titering…..

 We all want our pets to be safe from infections and potentially fatal diseases.
 However, yearly vaccinations as recommended by vaccine manufacturers are not based on any studies showing their necessity.
 In fact, as the Rabies Challenge Fund research and other studies noted in this article show, an animal’s immunity to disease is NOT enhanced by re-vaccination and, given that all vaccinations have the potential for side-effects, can actually be harmful to an animal.
 Read more about vaccinations and their potential harmful effects at Lifelong Immunity and also at Rabies Challenge Fund.